PCR development

 PCR development in the International EPD System

-The development of a PCR in International EPD System (IES), conducted by a PCR Committee, is done in an internationally accepted manner based on an open, transparent, and participatory process.
+The development of a Product Category Rule (PCR) in the International EPD System (IES), conducted by a PCR Committee, is carried out in an internationally accepted manner through an open, transparent, and participatory process.

 The process of PCR development is composed of four steps: